GENERAL

 In order to authenticate (regardless if you are testing the API using our Test Center or from your source code), you need to use an apiKey.

-There are two apiKeys available (both can be found in the Info area of SLASCONE):
+There are two apiKey types available (both can be found in the API Keys area of SLASCONE):

 - The Provisioning apiKey (ProvisioningKey).
 This apiKey enables you to call all methods needed for licensing and analytics scenarios.
-In other words, this is the key to be embedded in your software.
+In other words, this is the apiKey to be embedded in your software.
 This key authorizes the following API controllers:

 - The Administration apiKey (AdminKey).
 This apiKey enables you to call ALL SLASCONE methods.
 This is meant for testing or administration purposes only.
 It is not recommended embedding this key in your software.